venskou/crwn-shop-react/README.md

 - [Redux](https://redux.js.org/) - centralize and manage the state of JavaScript apps
 - [React-router](https://reacttraining.com/react-router/) - helps to navigate through React components
 - [Reselect](https://github.com/reduxjs/reselect#motivation-for-memoized-selectors) - a "selector" library for Redux, to avoid recalculations of states by using memoized selectors
-- [Redux-persist](https://github.com/rt2zz/redux-persist) - manage to persist redux store in storage
+- [Redux-persist](https://github.com/rt2zz/redux-persist) - manage to persist Redux store in storage
 - [React-stripe-checkout](https://www.npmjs.com/package/react-stripe-checkout) - a React component the wraps Stripe checkout JavaScript for a better React integration
-- [Redux-saga](https://redux-saga.js.org/) - a library that aims to make application side effects(i.e. asynchronous things like data fetching and impure things like accessing the browser cache) easiter to manage
+- [Redux-saga](https://redux-saga.js.org/) - a library that aims to make application side effects(i.e. asynchronous things like data fetching and impure things like accessing the browser cache) easier to manage
 - [React Hooks](https://reactjs.org/docs/hooks-intro.html) - enable function component to use state and other React features
 - [React.lazy](https://reactjs.org/docs/code-splitting.html) - split React component into different chunks, then lazy load them